hi-manshu/Charty/docs/BARCHART.md

 ### Parameters

-The `BarChart` composable accepts the following parameters:
+`BarChart` accepts the following parameters:

 - `dataCollection`: A `ChartDataCollection` object representing the data to be displayed in the bar chart.